 Our changing menopause hormones cause disruption to our normal circadian rhythms, so as we transition into or through menopause, then it’s really important to restore this biological rhythm and make adjustments to get us back sleeping all night.
 If we don’t, then over time, our brain and body start to read this 2-3am ‘awake’ period as ‘normal’.

-How to achieve this as well as learning how to restore your liver health, change your nutrition to suit your menopause transition and improve your energy, is all in two fabulous 12 week online step-by-step coaching programmes that you do in your time at your pace with my support.
+How to achieve this as well as learning how to restore your liver health, change your nutrition to suit your menopause transition and improve your energy, is all in two fabulous 12 week online step-by-step coaching programmes that you do in your time, at your pace, with my support.
 The Circuit Breaker programme is for you if you are thinner/ leaner and the Transform Me programme is for you if you are overweight and struggling to lose weight.

 You also can contact me anytime if something needs to be adjusted to better suit your situation as I know that we are all different in terms of how we live our lives.
 My private coaching community on Facebook is part of your transformation too – there are hundreds of women just like you who now feel supported and more knowledgeable about what is really going on during our menopause transition.

 Menopause is the transition into the next phase of our lives – our ageing.
 And when oestrogen is low, there are numerous changes that occur in our body, from our pituitary hormones which control sleep, to our muscles to our blood sugar regulation.
 I’ve pulled all the scientifically-evidenced solutions together in the fabulous MyMT™ programmes, which I originally designed for me, but they are now available for you too.
 During this time of the Covid-19 pandemic, you can also use the promo code ATHOME20 to join me on savings of NZ$100.
 This makes any of the programmes, NZ$199 instead of $299.
 Join me when you can.
 It would be my privilege to support you.

 Wendy Sweet, PhD/ MyMT™Creator and Lifestyle Coach/ Member: Australasian Society of Lifestyle Medicine.